beingMayuresh/LockYourSecret/README.md

 In this showcase you'll see the following in action:

-Pure Annotation Based Configuration for dispatcherServlet and web.xml(WebInitializer) The possible @Controller
+Pure Annotation Based Configuration for dispatcherServlet and web.xml(WebInitializer)<br>
+The possible @Controller
 Mapping Requests
 Generating Responses